Sempaya Hot springs

 The Sempaya Hot Springs consist of two main springs: the male spring, known as "Bintente," and the female spring, known as "Nyasimbi."
 These springs are named after ancestral spirits that are believed to reside in the area.

-The male spring is characterized by a boiling geyser that can reach temperatures of up to 103 degrees Celsius (217 degrees Fahrenheit), while the female spring is a bubbling pool with a temperature of around 50 degrees Celsius (122 degrees Fahrenheit).
+The male spring is characterized by a boiling geyser that can reach up to 103 degrees Celsius (217 degrees Fahrenheit), while the female spring is a bubbling pool at around 50 degrees Celsius (122 degrees Fahrenheit).

 The Sempaya Hot Springs are not only a fascinating natural phenomenon but also hold cultural and spiritual significance for the local Bakonzo people.
 According to local folklore, these hot springs were formed by the spirits of Bintente and Nyasimbi, who were believed to be lovers.
 The steam rising from the springs is said to represent their eternal love.